Steven Pacifico Graham

 Steven is a member of the California Bar Association, Public Law Section, Greater Inland Empire Municipal Law Association, and the Inland Empire Chapter of the Federal Bar Association.
 He has previously been a member of the Leo A. Deegan Inn of Court as a law student member.

-Steven enjoys traveling and attending concerts with his wife, Danielle.
+Steven enjoys traveling, attending concerts, and barbecuing in his backyard.
 He also is an avid supporter of the Ontario Reign minor league hockey team and Inland Empire 66ers minor league baseball team.